 This can have a significant effect on the final judgment.
 Since many laws differ depending on where you reside, it only benefits you to become acquainted with the specific regulations in your area.

-Having an attorney will come in handy here since they’re knowledgeable and up to date on the rules where they practice.
+Having an attorney often comes in handy here since they’re knowledgeable and up to date on the rules where they practice.

 Related Reading: Can Your Spouse Prevent a Divorce?